I'll Fly Away

-"I'll Fly Away"(Roud 18437) is a hymn written between 1929 and 1932 by Albert E. Brumley and published in 1932 by the Hartford Music company in a collection titled Wonderful Message.
+"I'll Fly Away" (Roud 18437) is a hymn written between 1929 and 1932 by Albert E. Brumley and published in 1932 by the Hartford Music company in a collection titled Wonderful Message.
 Albert took three years to write the song after getting the idea while picking cotton in 1928.
 Over the years multiple derivative versions have been created and will be licensed for decades to come.
 Brumley's writing was influenced by the 1924 secular ballad "The Prisoner's Song".

 "I'll Fly Away" has been called the most recorded gospel song.
 It is frequently used in worship services by Baptists, Pentecostals, Nazarenes, the Churches of Christ and many Presbyterians and Methodists.
 It appears in many hymnals where it is listed under the topics of eternal life, heaven and acceptance.
 It is a standard song at bluegrass jam sessions and is often performed at funerals, including jazz funerals in the New Orleans tradition.

 History

 Albert E. Brumley has been described as the "pre-eminent gospel songwriter" of the 20th century with over 600 published songs.
 Other popular songs by Brumley include "Jesus, Hold My Hand", "Turn Your Radio On", "I'll Meet You in the Morning", and "This World Is Not My Home".
 According to interviews, Brumley came up with the idea for the song while picking cotton on his father's farm in Rock Island, Oklahoma.
-Brumley says that as he worked he was "humming the old ballad that went like this: 'If I had the wings of an angel, over these prison walls I would fly,' and suddenly it dawned on me that I could use this plot for a gospel-type song."
-The song Brumley described appears to be "The Prisoner's Song".
-It was an additional three years later until Brumley worked out the rest of the song, paraphrasing one line from the secular ballad to read, "Like a bird from prison bars has flown" using prison as a metaphor for earthly life.
-Brumley has stated, "When I wrote it, I had no idea that it would become so universally popular."
+He says that as he worked he was "humming the old ballad that went like this: 'If I had the wings of an angel, over these prison walls I would fly,' and suddenly it dawned on me that I could use this plot for a gospel-type song."
+The song he described appears to be "The Prisoner's Song".
+Brumley worked out the rest of the song over three years, paraphrasing one line from the secular ballad to read, "Like a bird from prison bars has flown", using prison as a metaphor for earthly life.
+He stated, "When I wrote it, I had no idea that it would become so universally popular."
 Other earlier nineteenth century slave songs also contained similar lyrics, stating: "I'll fly away to glory; I'll fly away to my heavenly home, And I'll shout glory."